vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

 2. Click on **Fork**
 3. Select the **Organization** you want to fork into

-# Exercise 3.3
+# Exercise 3.3 - GitHub Organization Project

-In this exercise we are going to create a Github Organization project from our newly forked repository.
+In this exercise we are going to create a GitHub Organization project from our newly forked repository.

 **Note**: You need to have a Github personal access token ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) before proceeding.